shivchikkappa/SpringbootServiceWithAdmin/README.md

 ]
 ```

 4. Access the springboo admin console at http://localhost:9060 to confirm springboot microsevice is registed and status is "up".
-Use the credentials configured in springboot admin application properties file [Link](https://github.com/shivchikkappa/SpringbootServiceWithAdmin/blob/master/springbootadmin/src/main/resources/application.properties)
+Use the credentials configured in springboot admin [application.properties](https://github.com/shivchikkappa/SpringbootServiceWithAdmin/blob/master/springbootadmin/src/main/resources/application.properties).

 ## Docker command options explained